MunzT/ETFuse/README.md

 ## Input Data

 As input, our system uses data and video files created with Tobii Pro Lab and/or Tobii Studio.
+Additionally, it is possible to load a file containing custom events.

 ### Eye Tracking Data